 When she’s not selling million-dollar houses in Los Angeles and wistfully staring at golden sunsets while on set in the Hollywood Hills, Heather Rae El Moussa, née Young, can be found enjoying the simpler things in life.
 In her downtime, the Southern California native shares her love of plant-based living, cooking, and all the tips she’s amassed in her 12 years being vegan to her more than 2.8 million Instagram followers.
-Now, the 34-year-old model, real estate agent, and reality TV star (ever see Netflix’s mega-hit Selling Sunset?) is ready for the next chapter in her life: marriage to HGTV’s Flip or Flop host Tarek El Moussa and being a stepmother to his two children.
+Now, the 34-year-old model, real estate agent, and reality TV star (ever see Netflix’s mega-hit Selling Sunset?) is ready for the next chapter in her life: marriage to HGTV’s Flip or Flop host Tarek El Moussa, being a stepmother to his two children, and expecting a child with El Moussa.
 We caught up with the star to find out about her vegan journey, best advice, and everything in between.

 Heather’s experience in a mixed-diet household

 I don’t push anything on anybody, as everyone has their own rights on the way they want to live.
 Since Tarek and I have been together, he has cut out animal products significantly, and when I cook dinner at home, I cook gluten-free and plant-based.
 He is very supportive of me being vegan.
 Even at our wedding, we had both a regular and vegan menu, and everything was gluten-free—the vegan Bolognese was a guest favorite.
 We also had two cakes that were both gluten-free and vegan.
 From the very beginning of our relationship, he always made sure that whenever we ate out, there were always vegan options—and our wedding was no different.

 Heather’s family’s diet